 - Three courses (nine credits): HDFS 2200*, 3080**, 3092**, 3098, 3240*, 3249*, 3252, 3510, 3530, 4099**; AH 3203; PSYC 3105.

 * Any course listed above under required (item 1) and not used to fulfill the required courses may be taken as an elective (item 2).

 ** Only three credits from each of these courses may count toward the nine elective credits.

-The minor is administered by the Department of Human Development and Family Studies.
+The minor is administered by the Department of Human Development and Family Sciences.